 Heat a large skillet over medium heat. *If adding a protein, do this first (see tip below).
 Add butter, melt, and then stir in red pepper flakes.
 Add more red pepper flakes if you like it spicier!

-If Adding Protein:
+Pro Tip: If You’re Adding Protein:

 Brown the protein in the skillet before you start the pasta.
 Once cooked, remove it with a slotted spoon or tongs and set it aside on a plate.
 Unless there’s an excessive amount of grease, don’t wipe the pan clean—those browned bits and drippings add extra layers of flavor to the sauce, making the dish even more delicious!